ashwinreddy/blog/_notes/Public/Emergence.md

 |Strongly emergent|Behavior is deducible in theory, but its elucidation is prohibitively difficult.|
 |Maximally emergent|Behavior is impossible to deduce from the specification.|

-What emerges is either: structure, [[Computation]], or functionality.
+What emerges is either: structure, computation, or functionality.

 [^spectrum]: Section 2 of ‘‘Emergent Colonization in an Artificial Ecology,’’ in F. Varela and P. Bourgine (eds.), Towards a Practice of Autonomous Systems: Proceedings of the First European Conference on Artifical Life, pp. 143–152, Cambridge, MA: The MIT Press, 1992